SergeyMormul/jvm-team-live-templates/descriptions/spockTesting/README.md

 # Spock Testing
 Describes live templates which are good to use in creating tests within [Spock Framework](http://spockframework.org/spock/docs/1.3/all_in_one.html).

+Edit point is a point where a developer has to enter something: type, name, comment, etc. Each point is invoked in order as described below for each specific template.

 `|` shows the final place of the cursor.

 <table>